Foreign Legion in the Balkans: 1915-1919

 Foreign Legion Company in Southeastern Europe

-On October 1, 1917, the Foreign Legion Company was constituted in the Balkans, at Camp Gradobor.
-It comprised three combat platoons and the Disciplinary Platoon, with the strength of 5 officers, 32 non-commissioned officers and 318 legionnaires (350 men in total).
-Among the officers, Second Lieutenant Léon, hero of the Legion at Gallipoli in 1915.
-Captain Charles Conte, second lieutenant with the Legion Battalion in Serbia in late 1915, took command.
+On October 1, 1917, the 1er RMA’s Foreign Legion Company (Compagnie de Légion) was established at Camp Gradobor in Greece.
+It comprised five officers, 32 non-commissioned officers, and 318 legionnaires – totaling 355 men – organized into three combat platoons and one disciplinary peloton.
+Among the officers was Second Lieutenant Léon, a hero of the 1915 Gallipoli Campaign.
+Captain Charles Conte, a second lieutenant with the Legion Battalion in Serbia in late 1915, assumed command.

 • Commander: Captain Conte